11EJDE11/xna-cncnet-client/Docs/INISystem.md

                              ;          Example: "{YR[0].player_name} ({YR[0].points:N0} pts)"
 LoadingText=                 ; text,    optional text to display while fetching data.
                              ;          If not specified, shows the Text template.
-URL=                         ; string,  the URL endpoint to fetch JSON data from.
 MaxResults=0                 ; integer, maximum number of results per JSONPath query.
 0 is all.
                              ;          Useful when a JSONPath returns multiple values but you only want first N.
-RefreshIntervalSeconds=300   ; integer, how often to refresh data in seconds.
-                             ;          Set to 0 to fetch once and never refresh.
-Default: 300.
-TimeoutSeconds=10            ; integer, request timeout in seconds.
-Default: 10.
 FallbackText=N/A             ; text,    text to display on error or unavailable data.
 Default: "N/A".
 ```